Archcord-Community/code-of-conduct/README.md

 We aim to maintain a Safe For Work (SFW) space for everyone.
 This includes guidelines for all forms of shared content:

 #### 1.3.1 - Sexually Explicit Messages
 - **Guideline:** All messages must be safe for work.
-Explicit content (images, videos, etc.) is prohibited.
+Explicit content (written, visual, auditory, or any other form) is prohibited.

 #### 1.3.2 - Sexually Explicit User Profiles
 - **Guideline:** Profile content must remain appropriate for a community that includes minors.